eszpee/hackEMnews/README.md

 # WARNING

 This codebase is a demonstration I did for https://peterszasz.com, playing with Claude Code.
-It's not working currently and considering it would make my point moot, I'm not intending to fix it.
+It's not working currently and for archival reasons, I'm not intending to fix it.

 # HackEM News